kristianp335/maestro-dashboards/replit.md

 ### Dual-Deployment Strategy
 The system utilizes a dual-deployment strategy:
-- **ThemeCSS & ThemeJS Client Extensions**: For global CSS and JavaScript, establishing CA-CIB branding and site-wide functionality.
+- **Frontend Client Extension**: For global CSS and JavaScript, establishing CA-CIB branding and site-wide functionality.
 - **Fragment Collection**: For individual UI components that make up the finance dashboard features.
 - **Batch Objects Client Extension**: For the data import system populating Liferay Objects.